-Proof of address is a basic requirement of know your customer (KYC) regulations.
+Proof of address verification is a basic requirement of know your customer (KYC) regulations.
 It falls under a businesses’ wider anti-money laundering (AML) program to help increase security, and prevent financial crime and fraud.

 In this article we run through some of the questions you as an individual might have about proof of address, including how to get it and what counts as proof of address.